Osteribo/Netlfix_Clone/netflix-clone/README.md

 # Purpose

-This is a netflix clone app using react js on firebase.
+This is a netflix front-end clone app using react js on firebase.

 ### API